wcollings/mostly-adequate-guide/README.md

 ## About this book

 This is a book on the functional paradigm in general.
-We'll use the world's most popular functional programming language: JavaScript.
+We'll use the world's most popular functional programming language: JavaScript (and now in Python!).
 Some may feel this is a poor choice as it's against the grain of the current culture which, at the moment, feels predominately imperative.
 However, I believe it is the best way to learn FP for several reasons:

  * **You likely use it every day at work.**